Unkorneglosk/hcaptcha/README.md

 * Enable the plugin from your forum dashboard after clearing the cache
 * Setup your hcpatcha keys in the registration settings

+## Update from 1.0.0 to 1.1.0
+You will have to set your keys again on the registration settings page.
+Naming scheme has been changed to match the hCaptcha one.
+PublicKey became SiteKey and PrivateKey became SecretKey.

 ## Requirements
 * A Vanilla forum installation accessible from the web
 * An account on https://hcaptcha.com